JimgoDW/course-frontendmasters-nextjs/README.md

     - It depends on the client-side data
     - Something else

+- Deployment

+  - By default, a Next.js app has to be deployed to an environment that supports Node.js.
+  - As a tip, you should deploy to Vercel.
+Vercel literally made Next,js.
+  - If you export your app to be pure static (no need for Node.js), you can deploy to static hosting services.
+You can use: `next export`.
+There are quite some **gotchas**, though.
+  - install the CLI `npm install -g vercel` and run `vercel`.
+That's it.
+If your project is already on Github, you can deploy that way from Vercel as well.
+Create an account and connect your Github account.

+- ## Deploying Next.js

 ## <a id='documentation'></a>Documentation 🕶️

 All related documentation for Next.js can be found here: [Next.js Documentation][nextjsdocumentation]